mdn/content/files/en-us/web/css/css_containment/using_css_containment/index.md

 In addition:

-- {{cssxref("float")}} layout will be performed independently.
+- {{cssxref("float")}} layout will be performed independently inside the specified element.
-- Margins won't collapse across a layout containment boundary
+- Margins won't collapse across a layout containment boundary.
 - The layout container is a [containing block](/en-US/docs/Web/CSS/Containing_block) for `absolute`- and `fixed`-positioned descendants.
 - The containing box creates a [stacking context](/en-US/docs/Web/CSS/CSS_positioned_layout/Understanding_z-index/Stacking_context), therefore {{cssxref("z-index")}} can be used.